niledatabase/niledatabase/examples/quickstart/node_react/README.md

 ### 1. Create a new database

-Signup to Nile - https://console.thenile.dev and choose "Yes, let's get started".
+Sign up for an invite to [Nile](https://thenile.dev) if you don't have one already and choose "Yes, let's get started".
 Follow the prompts to create a new workspace and a database.

 ### 2. Create todo table